ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

             ]

     missing_volumes
-      When using the ``volumes`` option, this field will contain every volume specified in a task where the data set was missing.
+      When using the :literal:`volumes` option, this field will contain every volume specified in a task where the data set was missing.
 Will be an empty list in any other case.

       | **returned**: success
       | **type**: list